haxtheweb/edtechjoker/draft-outline.md

 - After you are done with the above activity then the time is yours to work on implementing these improvements and ask questions

 # Thursday
+If you liked yesterday, congrats, welcome to open source code sprints and open source ethos.
+We go further together, building on each other's ideas rathere than working lone wolf.

-- Additional time to work and collaborate in class
+- 40 minutes Additional time to work, ask questions and collaborate in class with your pod
+- 35 minutes group up with full team (or do this from the start, up to you) and share progress, where you are stuck, what you need help with and generate ideas

 ## Sunday
-- Check in for status check and progress (4pts)
+- Check in 3 for status check and progress (4pts)
 - Ways you plan on making the design flexible?
 If there are colors / padding / etc, what CSS variables will you be adding?
 - If there are slots, how are you using them to allow for implementation flexibility?
 - What next steps are YOU going to take to finish this prior to the deadline?